 Day 05: Landruk to Forest Camp

 The next day early morning, we woke up and had our breakfast.
 We had to cover about 1400m steep climb to forest Camp that day, so after breakfast, we continued our trek.
 Though the steep was uphill & we were getting tired but the blooming rhododendron, pine, Sal forest along with distant mountain views was decreasing our tiredness.
-The distant melody of birds and other wild animals were asking our introduction.
-After a long and physically demanding walk, we reached the forest camp for overnight stay.
+The distant melody of birds and other wild animals was asking our introduction.
+After a long and physically demanding walk, we reached the forest camp for an overnight stay.
 There was only 4-5 newly opened hotel and some of them were still under construction.
-We got lucky to have delicious lamp meat along with traditional daal bhat as dinner.
+We got lucky to have delicious lamb meat along with traditional daal bhat as dinner.
 We met our new friend, Heli a local dog always ready to play with us.
-The beautiful distant lights in Ghandruk village which reminded me how far I had come.
+The beautiful distant lights in Ghandruk village reminded me how far I had come.
 I was living a life totally different than I used to.
-That place was quiet & remote with countable peoples around, but I liked that peace, I liked that quietness of the beautiful nature.
-I finally got the answer of question on my mind before deciding to do this trek; will it be really worthy?
+That place was quiet & remote with countable people around, but I liked that peace, I liked that quietness of the beautiful nature.
+I finally got the answer to the question on my mind before deciding to do this trek; will it be really worth it?